 Now you can copy cell C9 to cells D9, E9 and F9 and all these will show correct results for the individual legs.

-Fixing the Combo Boxes
+Fixing the Dropdown Boxes

 In the Format Control window that pops up, check "Cell link" (the middle of the three settings).

-For the combo box in column D it should be D3, or $D$3.
+For the dropdown box in column D it should be D3, or $D$3.
 If it is $C$3 or anything else, change it.
 This setting decides where the combo box selection will be stored, which of course must match the particular leg, otherwise your combo box would control a wrong leg and the calculations would be incorrect.